gb160/gb160.github.io/installation_signed.md

+# **ALL LINKS ARE DOWN DUE TO AN ISSUE WIH DROPBOX, THEY WILL BE REINSTATED ASAP, CHECK BACK LATER

 # Upgrading

 **If upgrading from v1.2.x you do not need to uninstall the Mod DJI Fly app first, just follow the installation instructions below...you only need to uninstall if you are on an old version or a Mod app from another provider**